-Not all divorces result from wrongdoings of spouses.
-Often, spouses choose to gain a divorce because they simply can no longer get along with each other, are no longer in love, or have differences that cannot be resolved.
-When neither of the spouses are responsible for the ultimate demise of the marriage, a no-fault divorce may be filed.
-A divorce attorney in Gainesville, FL, can help you understand what a no-fault divorce is and how it works.
+Not all divorces result from the wrongdoings of spouses.
+Oftentimes, spouses choose to file for divorce because they simply no longer get along with one other, are no longer in love, or have irreconcilable differences.
+When neither of the spouses is responsible for the ultimate demise of the marriage, a no-fault divorce may be filed.
+Florida is among a number of states that have abolished fault as grounds for legally filing for a divorce.

-What is A No-Fault Divorce?
+What Is A No-Fault Divorce?

 All states allow no-fault divorces.
-However, some states have different methods of dealing with no-fault divorce proceedings.
-In most states, including Florida, no-fault divorces are automatically granted.
+However, some states have different methods of dealing with no-fault divorce proceedings than in other states.
+In the vast majority of states, including Florida, no-fault divorces are automatically granted without contest.
 In other states, judges require spouses to present proof of the demise of the union.

-No-Fault Divorces vs. Other Divorce Proceedings
+How Are No-Fault Divorces Different From Other Divorce Proceedings?